Kelvysb/LF_FileMapper/README.md

 2 - FileDirectory

 3 - FilePath

-4 - Literal (in this case the value of SearchPatern will be used as literal)

 the "OutputPatern" points to a .txt contaning the output patern with the variables notation.